codex-storage/codex-spec/specs/marketplace.md

 When a new request is created, the `StorageRequested(requestId, ask, expiry)` event is emitted with the following properties:

-- `requestId` - The ID of the request.
+- `requestId` - the ID of the request.
-- `ask` - The specification of the request parameters.
-For details, see the definition of the `Request` type in the _Creating Storage Requests_ section above.
+- `ask` - the specification of the request parameters.
+For details, see the definition of the `Request` type in the [Creating Storage Requests](#Creating-storage-requests) section above.
-- `expiry` - A Unix timestamp specifying when the request will be canceled if all slots are not filled by then.
+- `expiry` - a Unix timestamp specifying when the request will be canceled if all slots are not filled by then.

-It is then up to the SP node to decide, based on the parameters provided by the node operator, whether it wants to participate in the request and attempt to fill its slot(s) (note that one SP can fill more than one slot).
+It is then up to the SP node to decide, based on the emitted parameters and node's operator configuration, whether it wants to participate in the request and attempt to fill its slot(s) (note that one SP can fill more than one slot).
 If the SP node decides to ignore the request, no further action is required.
-However, if the SP decides to fill a slot, and succeeds, it MUST follow the remaining steps described below.
+However, if the SP decides to fill a slot, it MUST follow the remaining steps described below.

 The node acting as an SP MUST decide which slot, specified by the slot index, it wants to fill.
 The SP MAY attempt to fill more than one slot.
 To fill a slot, the SP MUST first download the slot data using the CID of the manifest (**TODO: Manifest RFC**) and the slot index.
 The CID is specified in `request.content.cid`, which can be retrieved from the smart contract using `getRequest(requestId)`.
 Then, the node MUST generate a proof over the downloaded data (**TODO: Proving RFC**).

-When the proof is ready, the SP MUST call `fillSlot()` on the smart contract with the following parameters being REQUIRED:
+When the proof is ready, the SP MUST call `fillSlot()` on the smart contract with the following REQUIRED parameters:

-- `requestId` - The ID of the request.
+- `requestId` - the ID of the request.
-- `slotIndex` - The slot index that the node wants to fill.
+- `slotIndex` - the slot index that the node wants to fill.
-- `proof` - The `Groth16Proof` proof structure, generated over the slot data.
+- `proof` - the `Groth16Proof` proof structure, generated over the slot data.

-- The Ethereum address of the node from which the transaction originates MUST have [approval](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for the transfer of at least the amount of Tokens required as collateral for the request.
+The Ethereum address of the SP node from which the transaction originates MUST have [approval](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for the transfer of at least the amount of Tokens required as collateral for the request.

-If the proof delivered by the SP is invalid or the slot was already filled by another SP, then the transaction will be reverted.
+If the proof delivered by the SP is invalid or the slot was already filled by another SP, then the transaction will revert.
 Otherwise, a `SlotFilled(requestId, slotIndex)` event is emitted.
-If the transaction is successful, the SP SHOULD transition into the __proving__ state, where it will need to submit proof of data possession when prompted by the smart contract.
+If the transaction is successful, the SP SHOULD transition into the __proving__ state, where it will need to submit proof of data possession when challenged by the smart contract.

 It should be noted that if the SP node observes a `SlotFilled` event for the slot it is currently downloading the dataset for or generating the proof for, it means that the slot has been filled by another node in the meantime.
 In response, the SP SHOULD stop its current operation and attempt to fill a different, unfilled slot.

 ### Proving

-Once an SP successfully fills a slot, it MUST periodically, though non-deterministically, provide proofs to the smart contract that it is storing the data it committed to store.
-An SP node SHOULD detect whether a proof is required using the `isProofRequired(slotId)` smart contract function, or anticipate that a proof will be required using `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).
+Once an SP fills a slot, it MUST submit proofs to the smart contract when a challenge is issued by the contract.
+SPs SHOULD detect that a proof is required for the current period using the `isProofRequired(slotId)` function, or that it will be required using the `willProofBeRequired(slotId)` function in the case that the [pointer is in downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).

-Once the SP knows it must provide a proof, it MUST retrieve the proof challenge using `getChallenge(slotId)`, which then NEEDS to be incorporated into the proof generation as described in the Proving RFC (**TODO: Proving RFC**).
+Once an SP knows it has to provide a proof it MUST get the proof challenge using `getChallenge(slotId)`, which then MUST be incorporated into the proof generation as described in Proving RFC (**TODO: Proving RFC**).

 When the proof is generated, it MUST be submitted by calling the `submitProof(slotId, proof)` smart contract function.